StyraInc/vscode-styra/START_HERE.md

 Where: `VS Code > Extensions > Styra`

-- should give the user thorough but concise info on Styra DAS, Styra Link, the extension
+- should give the user thorough but concise info on Styra DAS, Styra Link, and the extension
 - should itemize available commands
 - should itemize available VS Code settings